Vitols999/QMS-WIKI/AdvProjActions.md

 * _Save (export) project as part of a database:_

     See section ["Export database to GPX file"](AdvProjActions#export-database-to-gpx-file)!

+### Active projects

+When creating a new GIS object (waypoint, track, route, area) it must be assigned to an existing or new project in the workspace.

+With the help of the context menu `Active project` of a project in the workspace one and only one project can be selected as the target of new GIS objects.
+This makes the creation of a bigger number of GIS objects (especially waypoints) much faster.

+An active project in the workspace is labeled with a yellow star in front of the project name.

+If a different project should be made active, then simply select the context menu `Active project` of that project.

+Selecting again the context menu `Active project` for an already active project removes this feature from the project.
+When after that creating a new GIS object the target project is again queried during the creation process.

 ### Edit project metadata